ShrimpFriedCode/C291-Fall1-2017/Ex1.md

 write, compile, and run a simple C program.
 Additionally, you will learn how to control its process from the shell.

-Create a directory named **ex_wk1** in the root of your repository.
-Create a file named **hello.c**, write a C program that prints "Hello, world" (and then starts a new line), every three seconds, forever, or rather until it is killed.
+Create a directory named **exercises/wk1** in the root of your repository.
+Create a file named **hello.c**, write a C program that prints "Hello, world" once (and then starts a new line), and then prints a dot (.) every second, forever, or rather until it is killed.
 You can copy a file to get you started from exercises/wk1.
 You should copy this file rather than working in this directory.

 You can use an infinite while or for loop (with syntax similar to Java or found in A Short Tutorial on C.pdf on Canvas) to loop forever.
 For the five second delay, use the function